 Readers are reminded that few gang-related programs have been rigorously evaluated; hence, most of the prevention programs described here are rated “promising.”

 The NGC database of promising and effective programs is unique in that it includes “program structures.”
-Some programs are purely “structures” that, as such, do not have a specific therapeutic content.
-That is, they provide a setting or context that fulfills specific needs or requirements other than service delivery, and their delinquency or gang reduction potential is very small and may be short-term.
-Shelter care facilities, detention centers, group homes, and intensive supervision programs are prime examples of such program structures or formats that have intrinsic value for purposes other than delinquency reduction, such as controlling offenders or providing a safe environment for children and adolescents.
+Some programs are purely “structures” which, as such, do not have a specific therapeutic content.
+That is, they provide a setting or context that fulfills specific needs or requirements other than service delivery, and their delinquency or gang-reduction potential is very small and may be short-term.
+Shelter-care facilities, detention centers, group homes, and intensive supervision programs are prime examples of such program structures or formats that have intrinsic value for purposes other than delinquency reduction, such as controlling offenders or providing a safe environment for children and adolescents.
 However, services could be provided in these settings or formats to enhance their value in a continuum of structures and services.